BHP : Chile - BHP's US$8 million plan to strengthen the public health network facing the spread of COVID-19 in Chile | MarketScreener

 Disclaimer

-BHP Group plc published this content on 28 March 2020 and is solely responsible for the information contained therein.
-Distributed by Public, unedited and unaltered, on 27 March 2020 22:32:03 UTC
+BHP Group Limited published this content on 30 March 2020 and is solely responsible for the information contained therein.
+Distributed by Public, unedited and unaltered, on 30 March 2020 00:02:09 UTC